-QSL INSTRUCTIONS FOR ALL LIGHTHOUSE AND ISLAND CONTACTS:
+QSL INSTRUCTIONS FOR LIGHTHOUSE AND ISLAND CONTACTS:

-NO LOTW or QRZ.com LOGBOOK !
+NO LOTW, eQSL or QRZ.com LOGBOOK !

 A Rhode Island native, I now reside in Maryland, just west of Annapolis.
-In early 2006 I retired from Honeywell, the last of several contractors I worked for during my thirty-one years at NASA's Goddard Space Flight Center in Greenbelt, MD.
+In March 2006 I retired from Honeywell, the last of several aerospace contractors I worked for during my thirty-one years at NASA's Goddard Space Flight Center in Greenbelt, MD.
 My last position was as a Flight Operations Director for two earth-orbiting satellites: the Upper Atmosphere Research Satellite (UARS) and the Total Ozone Mapping Spectrometer/Earth Probe Satellite (TOMS/EP).
-The UARS spacecraft was turned off in mid December, 2005 after fourteen years of collecting critical scientific data pertaining to the Earth's atmosphere.
-The defunct and damaged spacecraft returned to Earth in a fireball over the Pacific Ocean in late September, 2011.
+The UARS spacecraft, placed in earth orbit from Space Shuttle Discovery in 1989, was turned off in mid December, 2005 after fourteen years of collecting critical scientific data pertaining to the Earth's atmosphere.
+The disabled spacecraft eventually returned to Earth, disintergrating in a huge fireball over the South Pacific Ocean in late September, 2011.

 Thanks for reading and I hope we meet soon on the air.

 You must be logged in to file a report on this page